0xTaneja/Aptos-Alpha/README.md

 ## 🎯 **Project Overview**

 Aptos Alpha Bot is a production-ready, multi-user trading bot that brings sophisticated DeFi trading strategies to the Aptos blockchain.
-Originally built for Hyperliquid, this project has been completely migrated to leverage Aptos's unique capabilities.

 ### **🏆 Hackathon Category Alignment**